hoopdad/hoopdad.github.io/docs/ai/_posts/2024-06-17-enable-mag-on-snowflake.md

 Likewise, with your Cloud accounts, no matter the provider, you have a few common, basic layers.

 - User ID and password that you would know in your head which no one else knows.
 - Role based authorization to make sure you can do and see exactly what you need - no more, no less.
+This way if the other two layers fail, the risk or "blast radius" is limited to what that one user can do.
 - An authenticator tool such as Duo, Microsoft Authenticator or Google Authenticator (there are many.)
 The code provided is something you have that no one else has.

 ## One Way Cloud Breaches Happen